The Risks of Ignoring Dead Trees: Your Guide to Tree Cutting Down

-Tree removal is a complex and possibly dangerous job.
-If a tree is dead or ill-healthed, or is in danger from falling down, then it could require removal to prevent damage to property and ensure safety.
-How do you know if a tree needs to be cut down?
-We’ll take you through the warning signs to watch out at and guide you figure out when it’s time to call in the experts.
+Tree removal can be a complicated and possibly dangerous job.
+If a tree is dying or ill-healthed, or is at risk from falling down, then it might have to be removed in order to prevent damage to property and make sure that the tree is safe.
+How do you know if a tree needs to be removed?
+We’ll take you through the signs to be looking at and guide you decide when it’s time to call in the professionals.

 Dead or dying trees

-One of the most evident signs that a tree should be removed is when it is dead or dying.
-Dead trees lack leaves and may appear dead.
-If a tree doesn’t have leaves or evidence of new growth, it’s probably dead.
-In addition, the bark of dead trees might be dry, cracked or peeling.
+One of the evident signs that a plant should be removed is when it is dying or dead.
+Dead trees lack leaves and can have a lifeless appearance.
+If a tree doesn’t have leaves or evidence of new growth, it’s likely dead.
+The bark of a dead tree could be cracked, dry, or peeling.

-Trees with diseases may pose a threat to the other plants and trees in the area.
-Common signs of disease on trees are yellowing leaves, wilted branches, and the growth of mushrooms at the bottom of the tree.
-If you think your tree may be diseased it is important to have it examined by a professional arborist.
+The trees that are sick may pose a threat to other plants and trees within the vicinity.
+The signs of disease that are common for trees include the appearance of yellowing leaves, wilted branches, and mushrooms growing at the root of the tree.
+If you suspect your tree is suffering from disease it is important to have it examined by an arborist who is a professional.

 Leaning Trees